Dear Policy Maker or Legislator,

 The birth doula profession can sometimes seem confusing to outsiders.
 For the first decades of my career, it was not seen as a legitimate profession with any practical purpose, or it was seen as some activity inherent to being a woman.
-Birth doulas do no kinds of intimate or medical touch and don't do any diagnosing or any care that requires a state license.
+Birth doulas don't do any kinds of intimate or medical touch and don't do any diagnosing or care that requires a state license.
 Because of this, it has just grown organically, with some regions and states having highly developed networks of doulas and local certification requirements.
 Other areas have only informal networks or loosely connected social media groups with very little organizing.
 Like all businesses and professions, unless there is the financial incentive to grow into more complex systems, it doesn't happen.

 What is doula licensing or certification?

 There is no such thing as licensing in the birth or postpartum doula professions.
 Licensing is a credential or standard set by a state approval body.
 Instead, organizations that train doulas also offer certification.
 True legitimate certification is when the doula has completed a list of requirements and has also been vetted for their personal character by the organization.
 In turn, if anyone complains about this doula, the organization offers a grievance process and ombudsperson to represent the doula in this matter if needed.
 Of the almost one hundred organizations that are now training doulas in North America, less than ten offer true certification.
 Instead they "certify" someone who has only completed a list of requirements.
 This makes it more important for the consumer to discern what level of certification the person has.
 Some organizations certify people for life.
 Others require recertification based on continuing education hours every number of years (like more traditional medical professions).

 For more about certification issues, download my free short pdf file of essays.